Graduation with Distinction

 Additional information

-- To learn more about specific deadlines, enrollment forms, and criteria for GwD, Psychology majors should refer to the Graduation with Distinction Handbook.
-(Handbook is updated at the beginning of spring semester when exact deadlines are determined).
+• To learn more about specific deadlines, enrollment forms, and criteria for Graduation with Distinction (GwD), Psychology majors should check out this flyer for the most up-to-date deadline and form.
+For more detailed information, refer to the Graduation with Distinction Handbook.

-- Funding support to cover expenses related to GwD thesis may be available through the Office of Undergraduate Research Support (URS).
+• Funding support to cover expenses related to GwD thesis may be available through the Office of Undergraduate Research Support (URS) and Lafitte Undergraduate Research Awards.

 GwD for Neuroscience Majors